See answers to the most common questions about submitting to the New London Awards.

 Yes, we require written permission from the client for each submission – this can be as simple as a PDF of an email exchange or a copy of a letter.
 If you are the project submitter and client, you do not need to send written permission.

-How do I enter my project for the Mayor’s Prize?
+How do I enter my project for a Special Prize?
 Toggle

 How do I pay for my submission?
 Toggle